mglagola/MGInstagram/README.md

 [self.instagram postImage:image fromBarButtonItem:nil inView:self.view];

 //You can also post with a caption!
-[self.instagram postImage:image withCaption:@"This is an #MGInstagram Caption Test" inView:self.view];
+[self.instagram postImage:image withCaption:@"This is an #MGInstagram Caption Test" fromBarButtonItem:nil inView:self.view];

 //Checks if the UIImage is at least 612x612 pixels.
 //Instagram upscales photos below this resolution, so it is